cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 #####`objcheck`
 Forces the mongod to validate all requests from clients upon receipt to ensure that clients never insert invalid documents into the database.
 Default: on v2.4 default to true and on earlier version to false

 #####`quota`
-Set to true to enable a maximum limit for the number data files each database can have.
+Set to true to enable a maximum limit for the number of data files each database can have.
 The default quota is 8 data files, when quota is true.
 Default: false

 #####`quotafiles`